 Enjoy a day of independent exploration or take an optional excursion to discover the influence of the sea on the Algarve.
 Lagos has a fascinating and chequered past.
 The first African slave auctions were held in this town and its shipyards built the caravels used for the historical voyages into the New World.
 The old town benefited greatly from these, with treasures and monuments such as the ornately-gilded Igreja de Santo António and the Statue of Prince Henry the Navigator.
 You will discover his story in Sagres, where he held his School of Navigation to prepare sailors for great adventures across the world.
 This excursion also takes you to the ‘End of the World’, the dramatic 200ft high cliffs at Cape St Vincent, on the very edge of Europe.

 Today is at leisure to relax on the beach, play a few rounds on one of the many golf courses, find the ‘tourist train’ for a gentle journey around the resort or follow the 6km of Praia da Falésia’s golden sands on a stroll all the way to the small fishing village of Olhos d'Agua, named for the freshwater springs found among the rocks at the eastern end of the beach.

 Day 9 Faro - London

-We travel to Faro Airport for a direct, scheduled British Airways or Monarch Airlines flight to London Heathrow or Gatwick Airport.
+We travel to Faro Airport for a direct, scheduled British Airways flight to London Heathrow or Gatwick Airport.
 On arrival you will be met and guided to your Titan vehicle, for the journey home.